UNITED24 - Make a charitable donation in support of Ukraine!

 A similar battery fire in a several hundred kilos battery package on board a submerged submarine, would of course be a total disaster.
 This is why all submarines were equipped with traditional lead acid batteries.
 But by offering an alternative battery package for the Norwegian submarines, based on LFP batteries, thyssenkrupp Marine Systems was taking a step into the future, coming up with an alternative that offers many of the huge benefits of the Lithium-ion batteries, while still retaining an acceptable level of safety.

-However, the configuration of the draft rudders will remain unchanged - the bow rudders will go to the conning tower, and the stern ones will be in the shape of the letter "X".
+However, the configuration of the draft rudders would remain unchanged - the bow rudders would go to the conning tower, and the stern ones would be in the shape of the letter "X".
 The advertising film showed the ship can be equipped with an extensive sonar system, including bow and conning tower antennas, active high-frequency sonar for detection of mines and underwater obstacles, two passive side antennas with very large aperture (similar to those used on the type 212A of the second series) as well as towed sonar.

 Little is known about the combat system.
-In addition to the obvious torpedo launchers and other ammunition, the type 212CD ships will also use drones of various categories.
+In addition to the obvious torpedo launchers and other ammunition, the type 212CD ships would also use drones of various categories.

 However, a bit more information was revealed about the Orcca combat management system.
 It is being developed jointly by Atlas Elektronik (a subsidiary of tkMS) and the Norwegian concern Kongsberg Defense & Aerospace, which for this purpose established a joint venture kta Naval Systems in October 2017.
 Interestingly, the world premiere of this system took place in Poland, during the 15th Baltic Military Fair Balt Military Expo 2018 in Gdansk, where it even received one of the awards, though slightly exaggerated, because this was an unfinished product.
 At that time, a prototype operator console was shown in an innovative vertical layout with a touch screen, resembling - not only in appearance, but also in the way the application was operated - a great smartphone.
 This is an obvious tribute to the young generation of submarines, brought up on computer games and, in general, on the Internet.
 Earlier, this was followed by French companies.